Alvor1991/PP4-Physio/README.md

 ###### Non-Logged-In Users:
 * **Home Page**: an overview of the services offered, client testimonials, and quick links to book an appointment
-* **About Page**: detailed infor about the therapist's credentials and philosophy.
+* **About Page**: detailed info about the therapist's credentials and philosophy.
 It also includes a contact form.
 * **Treatments Page**: all available treatments with descriptions and pricing, along with a FAQ section.
 * **Login Page**: allows users to log in to access personalized features like appointment management.
-* **Book Appointment**: direct accesses to booking form; redirects users to log in before booking an appointment.
+* **Book Appointment**: direct access to booking form; redirects users to log in before booking an appointment.

 ###### Logged-In Users:
 * **Home Page**: same for non-logged-in users.
 * **About Page**: same for non-logged-in users.
 * **Treatments Page**: same for non-logged-in users.
 * **My Appointments Page**: allows users to view, edit, or delete their scheduled appointments.
-* **Logout**: allows users to securely log out of their account.
+* **Logout**: allows users to log out of their account securely.
 * **Book Appointment**: direct accesses to booking form; users can schedule their appointments.

 #### Database Model